Cheukting/rasa_workshop/README.md

 #### Validating slots

-For the `email` and `tel` the user input, we want to validate them. so in the `ContactForm` class, we added more methods:
+For the `email` and `tel` the user input, we want to validate them.
+To do so, we add more methods to our `ContactForm` class:

 ```python
 @staticmethod